SondagesPro/LS-arrayTextAdapt/README.md

 A plugin for LimeSurvey to use dropdown in replace of input in array text.

+This plugin was tested only with label sets on 6.X.

 ## Installation

 You need [toolsDomDocument](https://gitlab.com/SondagesPro/coreAndTools/toolsDomDocument).

 ### Via GIT

-- Go to your LimeSurvey Directory (version up to 3.0 only)
+- Go to your LimeSurvey Directory (version up to 5.0 only)
 - Clone plugins/arrayTextAdapt directory `git clone https://gitlab.com/SondagesPro/QuestionSettingsType/arrayTextAdapt.git`

 ### Via ZIP dowload